elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 - In the _App Store_, install _Accrescent_, a security-focused third-party app store.
 - Open _Accrescent_ and install _AppVerifier_, which allows you to verify APK signing keys for manually downloaded applications.
 - Open the _Vanadium_ web browser and visit: <https://mullvad.net/en/download/vpn/android>
-- Download the **.apk** directly instead of using an app store.
+- Download the APK directly instead of using an app store.
-- After downloading, open _AppVerifier_, verify the APK, and confirm a green "SUCCESS" under _Internal Database Status_.
-(Manual key verification is available but not required here.)
+- After downloading, open _AppVerifier_, verify the APK, and confirm a green "SUCCESS" message under _Internal Database Status_ (manual key verification is available but not required in this case).
 - Once verified, install the APK via the _Files_ app.
 - Open _Mullvad VPN_ and create a new account.
 Mullvad requires no personal information; your account number serves as your login.
 Store it in your password manager.
 - Use your preferred privacy-preserving payment method to purchase a month of service.
 - In the GrapheneOS VPN settings, enable **Always-on VPN** and **Block connections without VPN**.

-Once Mullvad is active, you can safely connect to any network (cellular or Wi-Fi) because all traffic is routed through the encrypted tunnel.
+Once Mullvad is active, you can safely connect to any network (cellular or Wi-Fi) because all traffic is forced through the encrypted tunnel.
 The _Mullvad VPN_ app will update itself automatically when new upstream releases become available.

 ## Set Up the Sandboxed Google Play Store

-Adding the sandboxed Google Play Store after the VPN is active ensures all Google traffic flows through your privacy configuration.
+Adding the sandboxed Play Store after the VPN is active ensures your Google traffic blends into a shared network pool rather than standing out from the crowd.

 - Install _Google Play Store_ from the _App Store_ application.
 It will automatically add the sandboxed _Google Play services_ dependency.
 - Open the _Google Play Store_ application to begin the initial setup.